Transfer Pathway Guides

 can still follow this advising guide and apply to the transfer university.

-All students are encouraged to meet with transfer services staff at MCC
+All students are encouraged to meet with Career Services staff at MCC and

 The number of credits accepted by RIT are indicated in parenthesis.